therealmeg9/CSE211s-FinalProject/README.md

 Alternatively, you can manually copy the binary to the board, which you mount on the host computer over USB.

-## Expected output
-The LED on your target turns on and off every 500 milliseconds.

 ## Troubleshooting